ebzzry/ebzzry.github.io/en/fkd/git-github.md

 ![SSH clone URL](/bildoj/ssh-clone-url.png)

-then run the following command, where `hadoken` is your username:
+then run the following command, where `ogagmet` is your username:

-    $ git clone git@github.com:hadoken/foobar.git
+    $ git clone git@github.com:ogagmet/foobar.git

 Next, create a _remote_ that will track changes from the source repository.

-    $ git remote add upstream git@github.com:shoryuken/foobar.git
+    $ git remote add upstream git@github.com:ogag/foobar.git

 When you want to make changes to the code, create a separate branch.
 Use a branch name that is descriptive of the changes that you want to make.
 This name can be changed later.
 In this example, we’ll create a branch named `new-options`: